dencoded/http2raft/README.md

 # http2raft - Raft based clusters exposed as HTTP server

 http2raft is a simple framework to build fault-tolerant key-value clusters controlled by Raft consensus and available over HTTP.
 It allows to implement easily Raft-cluster with custom implementation of your own state machine.
-Raft will "feed" your state machine with committed log entries and your implementation is responsible to process this entries.
+Raft will "feed" your state machine with committed log entries and your implementation is responsible to process these entries.

 ## Implementation
 The idea is simple - http2raft runs HTTP server and Raft-node at the same time.
 All `GET` requests to HTTP server turn into reads of the state of your Raft-cluster state.
 All `POST`, `PUT`, `PATCH` and `DELETE` HTTP requests will turn in to change state of your Raft-cluster.